What Does a Concierge Do in an Apartment Building?

 - What is a concierge?

 As you saw above, a concierge wears many hats.
 They are employed to act as a receptionist, one of the landlord’s representatives, a caretaker, an assistant for residents, a maintenance coordinator, a building news service, and a mail handler.
-Some concierges also play an active role in organising social and other events for residents.
-The concierges at One Park Drive and Ten Park Drive are here to help residents with any of their requirements, and ensure there’s always a friendly face welcoming you home.
+Some concierges also play an active role in organising events for residents.
+The multiple concierges at One Park Drive and Ten Park Drive are here to help residents with any of their requirements, and ensure that there’s always a friendly face welcoming you home.

 - What are the duties of a concierge?